cantzakas/gp-json/JSON-COMPRESSION-GPDB.md

 | 2.61 : 1 | json\_quicklz               |
 | 1 : 1    | json\_standard              |
 | 1 : 1    | json\_rle1                  |

+## Remarks and observations

+_finalize write-up; major observation is compression rate can vary from 2x-4x, depends on JSON size (number of bytes) and appropriate setting for `BLOCKSIZE` parameter.
+For future, GPDB 6.x, we may be able to do even more when `JSONB` would be available (first introduced into PostgreSQL 9.4)_